-Keywords Principle SFM-5: The regulatory functions of the forest shall be preserved. soil Criterion SFM-5.1: Soil quality is maintained and erosion is avoided.
-Guidance: Important soil characteristics are preserved.
-The risk of soil pollution is kept to a minimum.
-Waste products are disposed of in an environmentally sound manner.
+- Important soil characteristics are preserved. - The risk of soil pollution is kept to a minimum. - Waste products are disposed of in an environmentally sound manner.
 In erosion-sensitive areas practices are applied to prevent erosion, e.g. particular harvesting practices, road construction practices or buffer zones, Buffer zones and steep slopes are marked as protected areas in the management plan, on management maps and in the field and are excluded from regular management.
 Relevant guidelines on road and infrastructure construction are available and applied.
 Waterway crossings are kept to a minimum and the necessary infrastructure is of appropriate quality.
-Harvesting is done during the season when the risk of erosion is lowest and/or takes into consideration weather conditions. water Criterion SFM-5.2: Quality and quantity of the ground and surface water regime is maintained.
+Harvesting is done during the season when the risk of erosion is lowest and/or takes into consideration weather conditions.
+Water Criterion SFM-5.2: Quality and quantity of the ground and surface water regime is maintained.
 Guidance: Storage of waste products occurs in specially designated containment areas where leakage into groundwater is not possible.
-The impact of forest management practices and construction of infrastructure on quality and quantity of groundwater, waterways and water elements in and outside the management unit (i.e. in relation to the watershed area) is kept to a minimum.
-Management plans and maps identify water retention areas Buffer zones are placed in the vicinity of waterways and are managed appropriately.
-The buffer zones are wide enough to protect the water courses and based on Best Management Practices for the region in question.
-EIA's are implemented in case infrastructures might cause disruption to the environment.
+The impact of forest management practices and construction of infrastructure on quality and quantity of groundwater, waterways and water elements in and outside the management unit (i.e. in relation to the watershed area) is kept to a minimum. - Management plans and maps identify water retention areas. - Buffer zones are placed in the vicinity of waterways and are managed appropriately.
+The buffer zones are wide enough to protect the water courses and based on Best Management Practices for the region in question. - EIA's are implemented in case infrastructures might cause disruption to the environment.
 E.g. infrastructural works in areas where the groundwater regime results in a site-specific ecosystem and such works could irreversibly alter the specific conditions of the ecosystem.

-Keywords Principle SFM-6: The biodiversity of the various ecosystems shall be preserved. identification Criterion SFM-6.1: The main ecosystem(s) and species found on site have been identified.
-Guidance: - The locations of special ecosystems 15 within the management unit are indicated in the management plan. - Red list species 16 and their habitats have been identified. protection and management Criterion SFM-6.2: Measures are taken for the conservation, protection, management and restoration of special ecosystems and red list species .
+Keywords Principle SFM-6: The biodiversity of the various ecosystems shall be preserved.
+Identification Criterion SFM-6.1: The main ecosystem(s) and species found on site have been identified.
+Guidance: The locations of special ecosystems within the management unit are indicated in the management plan. - Red list species and their habitats have been identified.

-15 Special ecosystems are defined as valuable/vulnerable/rare ecosystems to be protected by national and international legislation.
+Special ecosystems are define d as valuable/vulnerable/rare ecosystems to be protected by national and international legislation.

-16 Red list species refer to national red list species and/or species on the global IUCN red list.
+14 Red list species refer to national red list species and/or species on the global IUCN red list.

-Guidance: Zoning is elaborated and implemented.
+Protection Criterion SFM-6.2: Measures are taken for the conservation, protection, and management and restoration of special ecosystems and red list species. management Guidance: Zoning is elaborated and implemented.
 Conservation areas are identified.
 The size of these areas is a reasonable part (e.g. 5 %) of the total surface of the management unit, based on the presence of special ecosystems or species and the minimum area required to preserve these.
 The management respects the national and international lists of protected areas and species (red lists, CITES).
 Specific management practices are implemented for special ecosystems.
 No-go areas for harvesting are identified.
 Tree species listed by CITES are marked as such during inventories and follow the CITES protocol in case of export.
-Adequate provisions are taken (permanent control posts, awareness creation), to prevent poaching, hunting or trading protected animals in the licence area, by any party including Government Agencies. wildlife Criterion SFM-6.3: Viable populations of wildlife are maintained Guidance: Wildlife populations are maintained in balance with other forest functions.
+Adequate provisions are taken (permanent control posts, awareness creation), to prevent poaching, hunting or trading protected animals in the licence area, by any party including Government Agencies.
+Wildlife Criterion SFM-6.3: Viable populations of wildlife are maintained.
+Guidance: Wildlife populations are maintained in balance with other forest functions.
 The impact of hunting on wildlife populations is monitored.
 Measures are taken to prevent poaching.